cedelmaier/dragonfruit/gromacs/README.md

     gmx xpm2ps -f dssp_test.xpm -o dssp_test.eps

 which will give an eps file that can be converted into a plot for what kind of residues are turns/helices, for instance.

-## Umbrella sampling
+## Umbrella sampling via GROMACS
 **WARNING**: This is setup for pulling of COM between the AH domain and the membrane, without a reference coordinate other than the COM of the lipid bilayer and the AH-domain.
 This may or may not be correct.
 So, make sure to think about what you are submitting!

 Umbrella sampling is done similar to what is done in the gromacs tutorial 3 online.
 This is based off of previous work that has also done umbrella sampling (see papers on Overleaf for more details).
 The basics of this are to run a simulation and then pull the AH domain out of the membrane, measuring it at different intervals.
 To do this, we need to run several commands in order, some of which do require GROMACS to run, and may not work dependong on the version synchornizations between computers.

 First, one must start from a simulation of the AH-domain and membrane.
 I've used the coiled AH inserted at +00 angstroms for this example.
 First, generate a configuration with the CHARMM-GUI, but include a *lot* of water on both sides (NOTE: This would be better if it were one-sided), in order to give enough room to pull the AH domain out of the membrane.
 Equilibration is done the same as the other types of simulations.

     run_equilibration.sh